syncfusion-content/windowsforms-docs/WindowsForms/Control-Dependencies.md

 # Control Dependencies

-This section lists needed assembly or NuGet references to use any control in application.
-You can refer [deployment section](https://help.syncfusion.com/windowsforms/deployment) to know assembly installation location and [NuGet packages](https://help.syncfusion.com/windowsforms/nuget-packages) section to know how to add NuGet reference.
+This section lists needed assembly or NuGet references to use any control in the  application.
+You can refer to the [deployment section](https://help.syncfusion.com/windowsforms/deployment) to know assembly installation location and [NuGet packages](https://help.syncfusion.com/windowsforms/nuget-packages) section to know how to add NuGet reference.

-You can refer [syncfusion controls section](https://help.syncfusion.com/windowsforms/add-syncfusion-controls) to learn how to add syncfusion control.
+You can refer to the [syncfusion controls section](https://help.syncfusion.com/windowsforms/add-syncfusion-controls) to learn how to add syncfusion control.

 N> Starting with version 16.2(2018 Vol 2), the `Syncfusion.Licensing.dll` will be added as reference for all the Syncfusion Windows Forms controls.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key) for more information.